websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/elasticsearch-connector-settings.md

 #### Defining the Remote Connection

-**Production Mode Enabled, `productionModeEnabled="false"`** \
-Enable production mode.
-In Liferay 7.3, `productionModeEnabled` replaces the deprecated setting `operationMode`.
-If this is checked, production mode is enabled and the Operation Mode configuration is ignored.
-Enabling production mode requires connecting to a remote standalone Elasticsearch cluster.
-If left disabled, the Operation Mode configuration is used.

 **Operation Mode, `operationMode="EMBEDDED"`** \
 There are two operation modes you can choose from: EMBEDDED or REMOTE.
 Set to REMOTE to connect to a remote standalone Elasticsearch cluster.
 Set to EMBEDDED to start Liferay with an internal Elasticsearch instance.
 EMBEDDED operation mode is unsupported for production environments and can be considered a "development mode" feature.